Dig into the mysteries of the past to discover the present and future with one of the best online bachelor’s in anthropology.

 ASU’s online BA in anthropology is a comprehensive, 120-credit hour program where you can choose classes based on your interests.
 Seriously, some of these classes are incredibly intriguing.
 Imagine taking courses like Buried Cities and Lost Tribes; Bones, Stones, and Human Evolution; and Frauds, Myths, and Mysteries.
 In addition, you will learn from world-class researchers like Anne Stone, a Geneticist who helped unlock Neanderthal DNA and discovered the Lucy fossil, Donald Johanson and William Kimbel.

 To apply for ASU’s anthropology program out of high school, you need to rank in the top 25% of your high school class, hold at least a 3.0 GPA, or meet the qualifying ACT/SAT scores.
-Transfer students, read about your application requirements here.

 University of Houston-Clear Lake

 The Clear Lake branch of the University of Houston System has been operating since 1974 and continues to grow and thrive.
-In 2019, UHCL opened four new buildings, including the STEM building, a state-of-the-art 121,000 square-foot facility with 13 research labs!
+In 2019, UHCL opened four new buildings, including the STEM building, a state-of-the-art 121,000-square-foot facility with 13 research labs!
 Across four colleges, UHCL offers more than 90 degree programs to over 9100 students.

 Among these programs is an online BS in anthropology, which “merges quality with convenience” and focuses on understanding diversity within Houston, the nation, and the world.
-A perk of UHCL’s program is that you complete this degree in as little as two years through taking ten online classes a year.
+A perk of UHCL’s program is that you complete this degree in as little as two years by taking ten online classes a year.
 However, you complete this degree at your own pace, whether it takes two years or five, you are in control!

 In addition to general education courses and electives, you will take 42 credits of major requirement courses like Contemporary Cultural Anthropology, Applied Quantitative Methods, and Fundamentals of Geographic Information Systems.
 Because of the emphasis on diversity and multiculturalism, graduates of this program excel in all types of industries, including education, healthcare, human resources, and international relations.